Changzhi: History

-In ancient times the area around Changzhi (Including Jincheng) was known as Shangdang.
+In ancient times, the area around Changzhi (Including Jincheng) was known as Shangdang.
 Changzhi was the site of the 1945 Shangdang Campaign, the first battle between the Kuomintang and the People's Liberation Army after the end of World War II.
-The campaign began in August 1945 and lasted until October.
-It began when the local Shanxi warlord, Yan Xishan, attempted to retake the region from Communist forces.
+The campaign, which happened from August to October 1945, when the local Shanxi warlord, Yan Xishan, attempted to retake the region from Communist forces.
 Yan's forces were eventually defeated by an army led by Liu Bocheng, who was later named one of China's Ten Great Marshals.
 Liu's political commissar was Deng Xiaoping, who later became China's "paramount leader".
 The campaign ended with the complete destruction of Yan's army (Jingsui army, 晋绥军), most of which joined the Communists after surrendering.
 Following the Shangdang Campaign, the Communists remained in control of the region until they won the civil war in 1949.

-The area under the control of People's Government of Changzhi City is divided into 12 county-level administration zone.
-They are 4 districts Luzhou, Lucheng, Shangdang, and Tunliu; and 8 counties Xiangyuan County, Pingshun County, Licheng County, Huguan County, Zhangzi County, Wuxiang County, Qin County, and Qinyuan County.
+The area under the control of People's Government of Changzhi City is divided into 12 county-level administration zones – 4 districts and 8 counties.
+The districts are Luzhou, Lucheng, Shangdang, and Tunliu; and the counties are Xiangyuan County, Pingshun County, Licheng County, Huguan County, Zhangzi County, Wuxiang County, Qin County, and Qinyuan County.